- All Topics

 "Which extreme operating condition most affects lubrication: high temperatures, low temperatures, excessive vibration, dusty environments, etc.?"

 A lubrication system’s environment can play a significant role in its longevity.
 Temperature abnormalities, extremely wet or dusty surroundings and excess vibration can all have detrimental effects on lubrication.
 It is also quite common for machines to experience more than one of these conditions at a time.
 Therefore, always consider the equipment’s location and possible mitigation strategies when the machine is installed or at least when maintenance is performed to help minimize downtime and increase reliability.
-It is often stated that lubricants should be kept clean, cool and dry.
-These characteristics are influenced by certain conditions that have the most impact on lubrication.
+It is often stated that lubricants should be kept clean, cool and dry—to keep lubricants in this condition, it's important to consider a variety of factors from maintaining a clean storage and handling space to optimizing regreasing practices.
+Let's dive into a few of the ways extreme operating conditions affect lubrication and what you can do to mitigate their effect.

 Equipment that is subjected to wet conditions can also experience lubrication-related failures.
 When moisture appears in lubricants, it can take three different forms: emulsified, dissolved and free.
 The specific form will depend on the amount of moisture, the lubricant and the application.
 Over time, moisture can affect oxidation, lubricant film strength and load-carrying ability, among other parameters.